immutable/sample-unreal-game/README.md

 The submodules include the [BLUI](https://github.com/immutable/immutable-BLUI) and [unreal-immutable-sdk](https://github.com/immutable/unreal-immutable-sdk) repositories, which get cloned into the `Plugins` directory with the correct plugin settings configured for BLUI and the Unreal SDK to work out of the box without additional setup steps.

+### Backend Submodule

+The `Backend` folder is a submodule linked to the `feat/list-asset` branch of the [unity-sdk-game-tutorial](https://github.com/immutable/unity-sdk-game-tutorial/tree/feat/list-asset) repo so the Unreal sample game can re-use the `contracts`, `json-server`, and `mint-backend` modules from the tutorial repo.
+The tutorial repo includes a lot of Unity specific assets and files which are not used in the Unreal game game but they can be ignored by configuring sparse checkout with git.

+To configure sparse checkout and only clone the `contracts`, `json-server`, and `mint-backend` modules into the `Backend` folder:

+1. Create a `sparse-checkout` file in the `.git/modules/Backend/info` folder:

+    ```shell
+    # open a terminal at the root of the sample game repo
+    touch .git/modules/Backend/info/sparse-checkout
+    ```

+2. Add the folder paths from the tutorial repo you wish to clone:

+    ```shell
+    echo "contracts/*" >> .git/modules/Backend/info/sparse-checkout
+    echo "json-server/*" >> .git/modules/Backend/info/sparse-checkout
+    echo "mint-backend/*" >> .git/modules/Backend/info/sparse-checkout
+    ```

+3. Checkout the branch:

+    ```shell
+    cd Backend/
+    git checkout feat/list-asset
+    ```

+Now there should only be the `contracts`, `json-server`, and `mint-backend` folders in the sample game `Backend` folder.

+> Note: the sparse checkout config is local only and won't get pushed to remote, so this will need to be setup **once** the first time the repo is cloned.

+See the `README` files in the `contracts`, `json-server`, and `mint-backend` folders for how to use the backend servers for local development or to deploy contracts.

 # Running the Game

 ## Pre-requisites